KhalidKhader/testing-medical-apis-instaclinic/data-med-sample/gp/en-CA/soap/gp_1_consultation.md

 # SOAP Note

 ## Subjective:
-70-year-old female presents with symptoms suggestive of urinary tract infection (UTI) - increased frequency and discomfort during urination, cloudy urine with a strong odour, lower abdominal pain, and fever.
-Symptoms have been present for 4 days.
-No known allergies.
+46-year-old female presents with symptoms of allergic rhinitis including itchy, watery eyes, runny and stuffy nose, and frequent sneezing.
+Symptoms are worse in the mornings and when near plants or flowers.
+Patient has a history of hay fever, and symptoms have been worse this year.
+Over-the-counter antihistamines have not been effective.
 ## Objective:
-Vital signs within normal limits.
-Abdominal exam reveals tenderness in the lower abdomen.
-Urine sample taken for laboratory analysis.
+Physical examination revealed swollen nasal tissues and watery eyes.
+There are no signs of infection.
+Vital signs are within normal limits.
 ## Assessment:
-Suspected uncomplicated UTI based on clinical presentation.
-Laboratory results pending.
+Allergic rhinitis exacerbated by pollen and other outdoor allergens.
 ## Plan:
-Prescribe Nitrofurantoin 100mg twice daily for 7 days.
-Advise patient to drink plenty of water and avoid irritants such as coffee, alcohol, and spicy foods.
-Schedule follow-up in one week to assess response to treatment.
+Prescribe prescription-strength antihistamines, a corticosteroid nasal spray, and allergy eye drops.
+Patient advised to limit exposure to allergens.
+Follow-up appointment in 4 weeks to assess symptoms.
+If no improvement, consider allergy shots.
+Encouraged flu shot for the upcoming flu season.
-## Keywords / Tags:
+3. ## Keywords / Tags:
-Diagnosis: Urinary Tract Infection (UTI)
+Diagnosis: Allergic rhinitis, Hay fever
-Treatment: Nitrofurantoin
+Treatment: Prescription-strength antihistamines, Corticosteroid nasal spray, Allergy eye drops, Flu shot
-Symptoms: Increased urination, dysuria, cloudy urine, odour, abdominal pain, fever
+Symptoms: Itchy, watery eyes, Runny and stuffy nose, Sneezing, Exacerbated symptoms in the morning and near plants
-Conditions: None
+Conditions: Allergic rhinitis, Hay fever
-Allergies: None
+Allergies: Pollen, Outdoor allergens